• Skip to primary navigation

 Pour sauce around your rice along the edges of the wok (the heat + sauce creates more flavor on the bottom of the pan vs. pouring on top of rice).
 Mix until all rice granules are colored brown.
 Remove off heat.
 Serve and enjoy!

-This chicken fried rice will last up to 4 days stored in the fridge in an airtight container.
+• Leftovers will last up to 4 days stored in an airtight container in the fridge.

 FAQ